My children’s sermon on Mark 12:28-34 brings us into some strange lectionary territory.

 “Hey!” said Peter, “I know that verse.
 But that’s not even a commandment!
 That just tells you who God is.”

 “You’re interrupting, Peter,” said Jesus.
-“You know that verse because we all say it every day on our prayers.
+“You know that verse because we all say it every day in our prayers.
 But it goes on, right?
 The verse says ‘the Lord your God, the Lord is one; and you shall love the Lord your God with all your heart, and with all your soul , and with all your mind, and with all your strength.’
 That’s how God wants us all to live.”

 How God ALSO Wants Us to Live